 Safe to say, engagement is the absolute judge of the strength of your social media posts, so having this information available at all times at the press of a button is key, especially if you’re interested in comparing this metric across multiple channels.

 Usually, taking a peek at your best performing posts can give you the answer you were looking for when doing social media measurement and trying to discover what can be improved.

 Your past top-performing posts should be the driving force behind upcoming social media content.

 They help you decide if your audience likes images or videos best, set your hashtags, and help identify what elements from your captions are more appealing.

-When you're looking to see how effective your social media campaigns are, you can follow the daily reach you receive on your posts within the time range of your campaign, as well as the average reach for the entire period of time in which the campaign is running.
+When you're looking to see how effective your social media strategy is, you can follow the daily reach you receive on your posts within the time range you set, as well as the average reach for the entire period of time you selected.

 Are you cooking ideas for your social media campaigns, hoping for a post or hashtag to become viral?